 - Your child has a fever of 101°F (38.3°C) or higher.

-- Your child has any fever that does not go away after 2 or 3 days.
+- Your child has a fever that does not go away after 2 or 3 days.

 - Your child has problems breathing.

 Costello BJ, Ruiz RL.
 Comprehensive management of facial clefts.
 In: Fonseca RJ, ed.
-Oral and Maxillofacial Surgery, vol 3.
+Oral and Maxillofacial Surgery.
 3rd ed.
 St Louis, MO: Elsevier; 2018:chap 28.

 Shaye D, Liu CC, Tollefson TT.
 Cleft lip and palate: an evidence-based review.
 Facial Plast Surg Clin North Am.
 2015;23(3):357-372.
 PMID: 26208773